bjakushka/iptv-manager/README.md

 cp .env.example .env

 # initialize environment, database, execute tests and run the app
+# NOTE: set option `IN_VIRTUALENV` in `.env` to `True` or execute `source ./venv/bin/activate` to enter virtual environment
 make init && ./cli db upgrade && make test lint run

+# you might want fill the database with some auto-generated data to play around
+./cli seed --name=DemoDataSeeder

 # now you can access the app by following address:
 # http://<ip_address_of_your_server>:8000/